davyrob-clg/Notebook2Canvas/README.md

 https://notebooklmexportkit.netlify.app/

-This converts to a Canvas friendly markdown format that can be imported as a quiz assignment.
+Using Google NotebookLM is great for students and teachers. https://notebooklm.google.com/

+It can really help with study and learning.
+Its quizzes are rewally cool.

 I liked the idea of being able to import quizzes from the very excellent Google NotebookLM tool - but of course that doesnt work.

 ExportKit app does exactly what you need - apart from the fact it does not currently support Canvas QTI import format.
 You also need to pay a sub but its well worth it.

+So this tool converts to a Canvas friendly markdown format that can be imported as a quiz assignment.

 ## Importing to Canvas!